"""A class for manipulating time series based on measurements at

 # skip type check if other is the integer 0

-if not other == 0:
+if other != 0:

 self._check_time_series(other)